Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

-We use $E$ to denote the current residue, i.e. $E = Y-M$, $\tilde{E}$ to denote $QER$, $\sigma ^{2}$ to denote the variance of noise.
-To pursue sparsity, we introduce the $l_{1}$ regularization as before.
+We use $E$ to denote the current residue, $E = Y-M$, $\tilde{E}$ to denote $QER$, and $\sigma ^{2}$ to denote the variance of noise.
+To pursue sparsity, we introduce the $L_{1}$-norm regularization as before.
 Note that the expectation of mean of $E$ is zero, so we omit the computation of mean for both the norm and covariance in Eq. (\ref{eq:W2}).
 When we update $Q$, the estimation of covariance among rows should be:

 then the objective function turns to:

 The formula can be simpler since

 and